Spider Solitaire Glossary

 4-Suit Spider

 The expert challenge.
 All four suits are in play.
-With four different suits competing for space, maintaining clean in-suit sequences becomes genuinely difficult.
-Many players report win rates around 30% or lower.
-This is the version that separates casual players from dedicated enthusiasts.
+With four different suits competing for space, maintaining clean same-suit sequences becomes genuinely difficult.
+This is the mode where terms like same-suit mobility, mixed-suit sequence, stock timing, and empty column matter most.

 Now You Speak the Language